davidshepherd7/ensime.github.io/build_tools/sbt.md

 1. Use `~/.sbt/0.13/plugins/plugins.sbt` if you are using the older sbt 0.13

+3. sbt-ensime requires `src.zip` to be in the java home directory.
+If it isn't there you will get an error message about `JAVA_HOME` not being set correctly.
+You may need to install a devlopment or source jdk package to get `src.zip`.

 ### Unstable Server

 The latest stable release of the server is downloaded by default.
 If you wish to follow the *unstable* (continuously released) server, add the following to `~/.sbt/0.13/global.sbt`